-First Nations’ Native Agriculture and Food Systems Scholarship
+First Nations’ Native Agriculture & Food Systems Scholarship

 At First Nations Development Institute, we believe that reclaiming control over local food systems is an important step toward ensuring the long-lasting health and economic well-being of Native people and communities.
 Native food-system control has the potential to increase food production, improve health and nutrition, and eliminate food insecurity in rural and reservation-based communities, while also promoting entrepreneurship and economic development.

-- Applicants must be full-time undergraduate or graduate students majoring in an agricultural-related field, or be able to demonstrate how their degree program relates to Native food systems.
+- Be full-time undergraduate or graduate students majoring in an agricultural-related field, or be able to demonstrate how their degree program relates to Native food systems

-- Applicants must be tribally-affiliated and able to provide documentation.
+- Be tribally-affiliated and able to provide documentation

-- Applicants must demonstrate a commitment to helping his/her community reclaim local food-system control.
+- Demonstrate a commitment to helping their community reclaim local food-system control

-Proof of tribal affiliation (i.e. enrollment card, CIB, letter from tribe, etc.)
+Proof of tribal affiliation (e.g., enrollment card, CIB, letter from tribe, OHA registry)

 Letter of recommendation from faculty member